jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 > ### If you break it, a patch will be released within 24 hours. 🤴🛡️✨
 >

-# VitalGuard AI v4.7.1 — Security Audit Scope Map
+# Security Audit Scope Map
 ## Simple update process
 ### High-Priority ~900 Lines · WP1 / WP2 / WP6 / WP7 + V4.6.x Hardening Surfaces